mindspore-ai/docs/docs/reinforcement/docs/source_en/dqn_tutorial.md

 context.set_context(mode=context.GRAPH_MODE)
 ```

-The `GRAPH_MODE` enables functions and methods that are annotated with `@ms_function` to be compiled into the [MindSopre computational graph](https://www.mindspore.cn/docs/programming_guide/en/master/api_structure.html) for auto-parallelisation and acceleration.
+The `GRAPH_MODE` enables functions and methods that are annotated with `@ms_function` to be compiled into the [MindSpore computational graph](https://www.mindspore.cn/docs/programming_guide/en/master/api_structure.html) for auto-parallelisation and acceleration.
 In this tutorial, we use this feature to implement an efficient `DQNTrainer` class.

 ### Defining the DQNTrainer class